nonken/humanapi/prototypes/README.rst

 	$ make clean

-NOTE: this will delete all prior changes you might have made.
+NOTE: this will delete all prior changes you might have made in all files and folders except the www folder which is symlinked.
 As stated before, don't edit code in the dev directory but only in the src directory

 Now you can open the project in the editing environment for the device (e.g.